12 Users Online

 The magazine release is right where the trigger guard meet the handgrip.
 Use your thumb to push down on it and the magazine slides right out.
-The magazine release is also on both side of the gun.
+The magazine release is also on both side of the gun for ambidextrous operation.

 Although AirSplat claims that this gun comes with a 50-round magazine, it actually only comes with a 20-round real-capacity magazine (see photo below) to simulate the real firearm.
-A 50-round mid-cap version and an 150-round high-cap version are also available.
+A 50-round mid-cap version and an 150-round high-cap version are also available, but not included.